argrelay/argrelay/docs/dev_notes/top_todos.md

     *   BUT: they are not naturally/intuitively inter-change-able as `data_envelope` properties are hardly `command_line` arguments.

 Extra:

+*   Make describe output take into account current prefix (incomplete and not yet consumed) arg which matches several options (which are suggested on Tab, but describe should reduce output from all to just data which pertain to options matching that prefix).

 *   Consider adding options to be able to limit possible values for some selected tree leaf (FS_01_89_09_24 tree).
     Currently, we can specify `ArgSource.InitValue` to one value which will reduce search results (and limit values).